 Nuclear genome sequence analysis is performed on the proband and parental samples, and/or additional relatives as needed, when submitted together for analysis.
 A report will be issued only for the affected proband in the family.
-A separate report will not be issued for parents or other family members who may also have submitted a specimen for the purpose of allowing better interpretation of the results from the affected individual.
-If additional reports are requested for other family members, additional fees may apply.
+A separate report will not be issued for unaffected parents or other family members who may also have submitted a specimen for the purpose of allowing better interpretation of the results from the affected individual.
+If additional reports are requested for other affected family members, additional fees may apply.

-The report issued for the affected proband may contain variations in genes previously implicated in a human disease similar to the clinical presentation of the affected individual or in genes hypothesized to be related to the cause of the disease (candidate genes or genes of unknown significance).
-Variants in candidate genes may be reported based upon limited published evidence (including case report(s)) and/or internal data, such as observations of previous cases with similar phenotypes and types of variants in the same gene.
-In addition, other evidence such as gene function, tissue of expression, and phenotype of model organisms with alterations in the gene also may be used as evidence to support reporting a variant in a candidate gene.
+The report issued for the affected proband in the family may contain variations in genes previously implicated in a human disease similar to the clinical presentation of the affected individual or in genes hypothesized to be related to the cause of the disease (candidate genes), based upon the function, tissue of expression, and phenotype of model organisms with alterations in the gene.
+Variants in candidate genes may also be reported based on internal data, such as observations of previous cases with similar phenotypes and types of variations in the same gene.